Damyge/DamygeCtrl/public/quotes.md

 %
 A penny saved is ridiculous.
 %
-A u.f.o. closely encountered is no longer a u.f.o.
+A U.F.O. closely encountered is no longer a U.F.O.
 %
 According to the latest official figures, 43 percent of all statistics are worthless.
 %